-I look forward to continuing this relationship and to future meetings with both you and your dedicated staff.
+I look forward to continuing this relationship and to future meetings with you and your dedicated staff.
 In the meantime, if I can be of any assistance, please do not hesitate to contact me.

+Sincerely,

+[Your Name]

+[Your Title]

-Sincerely, [Your Name] [Your Title] [Your Contact Information]
+[Your Contact Information]

-Appendix III: Advocacy Terminology
+Appendix IV: Advocacy Terminology

-One of the most confusing things for new advocates to deal with is the jargon of government.
-This glossary contains definitions of terms commonly used in the lawmaking process and in advocacy.
+One of the most confusing things for new advocates is government jargon.
+This glossary contains definitions of terms commonly used in lawmaking and advocacy.

 Advocacy - Speaking out on issues of concern.
-This can mean something as formal as sitting down and talking to your legislator; as intensive as engaging in efforts to change a law or policy; or as simple as telling your neighbor about the impact of a law.
+This can mean something as formal as sitting down and talking to your legislator, as intensive as engaging in efforts to change a law or policy, or as simple as telling your neighbor about the impact of a law.